fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 The **xmpp_jid**, **xmpp_password** and **rendezvous_jid** properties above must match the values assigned during the <a  href="/install-configure-xmpp" target="_blank">Install and configure XMPP </a> section of our documentation.

-You need to add a new entry in your DNS to resolve the give **Fogbow Manager** component name to an IP address like in the example below.
+Following, you need to add a new entry in your DNS to resolve the give **Fogbow Manager** component name to an IP address like in the example below.

 ``` shell
 my-manager.internal.mydomain        22      IN      A       150.1.1.2